siddhant2u/survey_form/README.md

 # survey_form

-A simple survey form made using HTML/CSS and Javascript
+A simple survey form made using HTML/CSS and Javascript.